We may earn money or products from the companies mentioned in this post.

 1. Choose the date wisely

 When you hold your wedding is going to have a direct bearing on how much your wedding will cost.
-One way to save a lot of money on your wedding is by being flexible on the date and the season you get married.
+One way to save money on your wedding is by being flexible on the date and the season you get married.
 Try not to get sentimental over a specific date and remember that the day itself will be your special day, your writing your own destiny on this one not following something you think you should.

 - Summer is the height of the season for weddings.
 Peak season means dates and suppliers are in high demand which pushes the price up.